hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

    violence and threats of violence against others, derogatory language of any kind and in any context, and gratuitous sexual attention or physical contact.
 Violence could include damaging people and property, encouraging others to commit suicide, and blackmail.
-Derogatory language can range from purposefully misidentifying someone's gender to belittling a person's entire ethnic group (ex: People of Hispanic descent are compared to frogs in the context of migration patterns (think about it)).
+Derogatory language can range from purposefully misidentifying someone's gender to belittling a person's entire ethnic group.
 Gratuitous sexual attention and contact could include gazing at a person's sensitive areas for extended periods of time, groping, and lewd messages.

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?

    Anyone experiencing problems or confusion can review the `README.md` file for further clarification.
-   If that proves insufficient, they can file a bug, email the dev-addons mailing list or contact the WebExtensions team in hopes of resolving the issue.
+   If that proves insufficient, they can also file a bug/issue.
+The bottom of the README mentions that people who need help can email the dev-addons mailing list or contact the WebExtensions team.

 # Part 4